Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The jacobian and inverse values are almost exact if using small steps, i. e. small segments.
 The default is 0.1 segment lengths.

 Calculation of inverse kinematics by using Jacobian/Gen. Inverse is calculated in iterations to get the required precision.
 Settings a lower required precision result in lower needed iterations.

+# World coordinate or workpiece mode

+For forward and inverse kinematics calculations it is important to set world or workpiece mode.
+Default is world mode.

+In world mode, the starting point is stationary and ends at the spindle or hotend endpoint.
+The to be printed or drilled object doesn't change position and orientation.

+Setting to workpiece mode instead means that the DH parameters are transforming the coordinates from the view of the workpiece.
+The starting point is the workpiece and the endpoint is the tip of the drill or nozzle.
+This mode is important for kinematics where the printed or drilled object is rotated or moved.

+Examples for workpiece mode is CNC 5 axis with rotary axes on the table like Open5x and 4 axis palletized with the print object installed on the robot endpoint and the hotend stationary outside the robot.
+Example configurations are provided in the robot type documents about CNC 5 axis and 4 axis palletized.

+Additional information about the mathematics of world and workpiece mode is described in the firmware document. (tbd)

 # Orientation types